-This is Bria’s side of the room:
+This is my oldest daughter’s side of the room:

 She’s got a LOT of stuff on her walls, but I love all of it.
 I love that she has things pertaining to church, school awards, a temple, photos of her sisters, things about the violin, movies she loves, etc. I used to not want them to decorate their rooms in this manner, but I realized it wasn’t a battle worth fighting.
 And I’m glad I didn’t stick to my guns, because it allows them to express themselves and show me the things they value.

-Here’s Chloe’s side of the room:
+Here’s my middle daughter’s side of the room:

 Hers is a bit more sparse, but she has similar types of photos.
 The prophet, Jesus, her sisters, her sports ribbons, inspiring quotes, photos of her friends.